4kelly/material-mkdocs-blog/docs/setup.md

 ---
-title: How to create a blog with Material MkDocs.
+title: How to create a blog with Material MkDocs
 description: >
     Step-by-step guide to integrating the Material MkDocs blogging functionality into your own website.
 ---

-!!! info "Note"
+!!! note "Note"

     - This template is designed to be used with Material MkDocs.